The Pillar and Ground of Truth

 The apostle Paul says to Timothy: "These things I write to you, though I hope to come to you shortly; but if I am delayed, I write so that you may know how you ought to conduct yourself in the house of God, which is the church of the living God, the pillar and ground of the truth" (1 Timothy 3:14,15).

-So, what does this passage mean?
-Paul is using a building imagery.
-A pillar rests on immoveable ground, and together they support a structure.
-Thus the church upholds and supports the truth revealed by God.
-God's people are called to preserve the pure teaching of His Word, which is the truth.
-It is their duty to be light in this dark world.
-But that does not imply that the church fulfils this great duty perfectly and infallibly.
+It is the church's duty to be light in this dark world, to defend and proclaim the true gospel.
+That does not imply, however, that the church fulfils this great duty perfectly and infallibly.
 Even in the New Testament, we read about churches (such as the Corinthian and the Galatian churches) which had embraced some serious mistakes and errors.
 Similarly, Christian teachers are liable to err.
-James writes "My brethren, let not many of you become teachers knowing that we shall receive a stricter judgement," and immediately gives the reason for his admonition, "For we stumble in many things" (James3:1,2).
+James writes "My brethren, let not many of you become teachers knowing that we shall receive a stricter judgement," and immediately gives the reason for his admonition, "For we stumble in many things" (James 3:1-2).
 St. James humbly admits that even he, who was one of the greatest teachers in the early church, was liable to make many mistakes.
-We can also mention the apostle Peter who led others astray by his inconsistent behaviour (Galatians 2:11-21).

-You will undoubtedly realize why Paul calls the church, and not the Bible, "the pillar and ground" of truth.
+Paul calls the church, and not the Bible, "the pillar and ground" of truth.
 Being the Word of God, the Bible is not merely "the pillar and ground," but the "truth" itself.
 Jesus prayed to the Father: "Sanctify them by Your truth.
 Your Word is truth" (John 17:17).
 In other words, the mission of the church is to faithfully uphold, defend and proclaim the teaching of the Bible.
 It follows that an indispensable mark of the true church is its faithfulness to the Gospel.
-A "church" that has departed from the truth and is teaching another "gospel" is a cracked pillar and sandy ground.
+A "church" that has departed from the truth and is teaching another "gospel" is a fallen pillar and sinking ground.

 The next time you read 1 Timothy 3:15 quoted by a Catholic apologist, you must consciously make an assumption and draw an important conclusion.
 If you assume that "the church" refers to the Roman Catholic bishops and not to all Christians, then "the truth" is whatever the Roman magisterium teaches.
-But if you assume that "the truth" is the Gospel message recorded infallibly in the Scriptures, then you can check out whether the Roman magisterium (which claims to be "the church") is faithfully teaching God's message.
+But if you assume that "the truth" is the Gospel message recorded infallibly in the Scriptures, then the lofty claims of the Catholic magisterium must be tested by the Scriptures.

 Copyright Dr Joe Mizzi.
 Permission to copy and distribute this article without textual changes. < BACK TO Q&A